cinderblock/uMaker/README.md

-# uMaker - Makefile and tools for embedded C/C++ projects
+# µMaker  - Tools for embedded C/C++ projects in Makefiles

 This set of makefiles is intended to be used by all embedded projects.
 Each file is intended to be included from a main Makefile when its features are needed while providing as many defaults as possible.